Teradata/product-help/UseCases/ManufacturingDefects/README.md

 ```

-We want to compare the rated and measured capacities along with part/lot numbers for just the batteries - we can easily drill into the JSON data using simple dot notation to access the test resuls we need.
+You want to compare the rated and measured capacities along with part and lot numbers for just the batteries.
+You can easily drill into the JSON data using simple dot notation to access the test resuls you need:

 ```sql